On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Threats to Validity

 \textit{Internal Validity}: The risk of how history might affect the inference latency results of the deployment strategies is reduced by performing all measurements in the same Edge AI environment, using the same infrastructure.
 To maintain uniformity and minimize variations, we developed automated scripts to execute the inference experiments for the deployment strategies sequentially, one after another.
 Before starting an inference experiment, we took the necessary step of restarting the Docker containers to eliminate any potential residual effects from the previous inference experiment.
 In our experiments, we considered sequential inference (i.e., 1 request at a time) instead of parallel inference (i.e., multiple requests at a time).
 Sequential inference allows us to efficiently utilize the available resources for each deployment strategy, ensuring a more accurate representation of their true inference latency performance~\cite{zhang2021nn}, similar to how micro-benchmarks operate.
 The goal of our study was not load testing~\cite{jiang2015survey}, where the focus would be on measuring the system's ability to handle multiple concurrent inference requests.
 Performing parallel inference may lead to resource contention, which could obscure the true impact of deployment strategies.
 Similarly, the Scalability aspects, such as the impact of increasing the number or complexity of models deployed simultaneously in a real-world setting, are not explored, as they are outside the scope of this study, since our micro-benchmarks will not focus on system-level measurements.

-It is worth mentioning that the ONNX Run-time Inference Engine may perform worse on the first input received than on subsequent inputs during inference experiments of deployment strategies, mainly because of a required warm-up inference.
+It is worth mentioning that the ONNX Run-time inference Engine may perform worse on the first input received than on subsequent inputs during inference experiments of deployment strategies, mainly because of a required warm-up inference.
 To remove such bias, we used a trial inference experiment.
 For each deployment strategy, a trial experiment of 100 inference runs is performed sequentially to reach a steady state of the cache, then the final inference experiment of 500 runs = 100 (input samples) x 5 (repetitions) is performed sequentially (and repeatedly) without any cool-down period between subsequent runs to simulate the scalability of each deployment strategy.
 Note that the relatively high standard deviation in the inference latency measure for each deployment strategy might have been caused by having 5 repetitions per sample run; this potential source of bias can be mitigated by increasing the number of such repetitions.
 In our study, it is costly to do this due to the computational and transmission overhead caused by factors like large model size and input/intermediate data transmission.
-The 100 input samples considered are selected based on a filter based on size to analyze the impact of input data on the total inference latency.